vitiral/bridge-rpc/README.md

 The reference and primary implementation for all device types shall be in rust.

-# Node Operation
-A cluster is simply a collection of nodes and bridges where each node has a unique `node_uid` as well as the `cluster_uid`.

-A node is simply a device that has a `node_uid` and can communicate on some protocol.
-It participates by declaring functions.
-Functions are just pieces of code that have a `fn_id`, input+return layout and settings for `[indexed, dropable, stream]`.
-More into what those mean in a bit.

-The declared functions can be called by any other node on the network by specifying the `exec_uid` of the executor and their own node_uid as `init_uid`.
-The initiator node also specifies `[cx_id, input_data, dropable, stream]`.

-When a node connects to the network:
-- the node broadcasts `FN_BROADCAST_NODE` (it continues to do this over an application specific period)
-- bridges reply with `FN_REGISTER_BRIDGE`.
-The node will store (typically) between 2-5 of these bridges.
-- other nodes on the cluster can now use the node as an executor of functions using `FN_CALL`.

-Nodes allow other nodes to run functions on them.
-An initiator makes a call to an executor using tokens `FN_CALL`, `KILL` or `FN_GET`:
-- `FN_CALL` attempts to execute an RPC on the node
-    - if `stream=true`, `count` determines how much data to request.
-See section "Stream Functions".
-    - the executor must return `ACK` immediately.
-- `FN_GET` asks for data that already exists on the node (i.e. if the return value was dropped).
-It uses the `cx_id` to specify exactly *which* RPC instance it wants data for.
-    - if `stream=true`, `count` determines *which* count to get.
-The returned `VALUE` will also have `stream=true`, with `count` set to `request.count`.
-- For both `FN_CALL` and `FN_GET` if `stream=true` then an `ERR` can be returned
-  with:
-    - `stream=false`: declares that the function ITSELF failed and there will be no more values.
-    - `stream=true`: declares that there was an error retrieving specific data at `count`.
-- `KILL` returns `KILLED` when executed. `stream` must be false for both.

-When an initiator gets a response token from the executor:
-- nothing is sent when an `ACK` is received. `ACK` is *only* used to help nodes understand network latency and know whether they need to query the status of a function.
-- `CLEAR` should be sent when a `VALUE` or `ERR` is received and `dropable=false`
-    - if the function is still running it returns `ERR_FN_RUNNING`
-    - if `stream=false` this signals the function as being done and ALL data is cleared (even for streaming functions).
-    - if `stream=true` this signals data at `count` being received.
-The function will continue (until done and all stream data is cleared) but that `count` of the stream will be cleared.
-- A `CLEAR` with `stream=false` will always result in all data being cleared, even if the function is a stream type.
-- `KILL` has the ability to force-clear data.
-    - if `KILL,dropable=true` then the function will be killed AND data will be cleared.
-    - If the function was already killed, `KILL` will return `ERR_KILL_STOPPED`.

 # Bridge Operation
 A bridge is simply a pass through node: messages who's `init_uid`/`exec_uid` do